Switch between the Surface Mail App’s Accounts, Folders, and E-Mail

 The message’s contents spill out into the right column.

-Mail accounts from different accounts often include different folders.
+The folders vary between e-mail accounts.
 If you’ve set up customized folders in Gmail, for example, those same customized folders appear in the Mail app.
 But every account always contains these basic folders:

 Inbox: When you open the Mail app or switch between accounts, you always see the contents of your Inbox — the holding tank for newly received messages.
 The Mail app only shows your last few weeks of messages.